Sphyraena viridensis: Prey and predators

 In a study in the Azores, fish made up all of the diet of S. viridensis, with the most important species being the bluejack mackerel, which was found as having been preyed upon by 72.4% of the fish sampled and making up nearly two thirds of the weight of prey taken.
 Other species recorded in this study included bogues, ornate wrasses and axillary sea breams, as well as an unidentified species of flying fish.
-Unidentified fish remains were found in nearly 20% of the specimens sampled.
+Unidentifiable fish remains were found in nearly 20% of the specimens sampled.
 The predatory behaviour of S. viridensis was observed in the same study; they were found to be active pursuit predators of fish, with one or many barracudas hunting together, either singling out lone prey or attacking shoals of prey fish.
 The pursuit was rapid and was usually over in 8–40 seconds, and the more fish involved, the higher the rate of success was.

 Some other known prey species of S. viridensis include the longspine snipefish, the boar fish, and cephalopods and crustaceans.

-Juveniles of S. viridensis are preyed upon by the lizard fish.
+Juveniles of S. viridensis are preyed upon by the Atlantic lizardfish.
 This shows that there is an overlap in habitat between the juvenile barracudas and the lizard fish, which occurs in sheltered, very enclosed bays with sandy substrates.